Fixed Indexed Annuities in Retirement: The Hidden Gem of Financial Planning

 At Diversified Insurance Brokers, we’ve spent more than four decades helping families protect retirement savings through steady, no-guesswork strategies.
 A fixed indexed annuity can provide principal protection, tax-deferred growth, and (when designed correctly) a path to income you can’t outlive.

-A fixed indexed annuity is a contract with an insurance company that protects your principal from market losses while giving you the opportunity to earn interest based on the performance of a market index (like the S&P 500).
-You are not investing directly in the market, and your account value typically does not decline due to index drops.
-Instead, the insurer credits interest using a defined method—commonly caps, participation rates, and/or spreads—depending on the strategy you select.
+A fixed indexed annuity is a contract with an insurance company that protects your principal from direct market losses while allowing interest to be credited based on the performance of a market index such as the S&P 500.
+You are not investing directly in the market.
+You do not own stocks inside the annuity.
+When the index declines, your contract value does not drop because of that decline.
+Instead, the insurance company credits interest according to clearly defined rules — typically using cap rates, participation rates, or spreads.
+If you want a full breakdown of crediting mechanics, review How Does a Fixed Indexed Annuity Work? to understand the structural details before making decisions.

-Before reallocating assets, we encourage an objective look at your current risk exposure—because many people are taking more market risk than they realize.
-That’s why we offer a complimentary analysis:
+Before reallocating assets, it is important to understand your current risk exposure.
+Many households are taking more risk than they realize.
+That is why we offer a complimentary risk evaluation tool to objectively measure portfolio volatility and downside exposure.

 Use our complimentary Investment Risk Analysis to see how your current portfolio may perform across different market environments—and whether adding a fixed indexed annuity could reduce overall retirement risk.